ASVAB Retake Calculator: When Can You Retest?

 Next steps

 - • Run your scores through the calculator to see which jobs a higher AFQT would unlock.
+Your current score may already qualify you for something you have not looked at.

 - • Build a study plan for the subtests that need the biggest jump.